In several previous articles we mentioned organizational culture and in this one we’ll talk more about that topic.

-Organizational culture, also called corporate culture, by definition includes an organization’s expectations, experiences, philosophy, and values that hold it together, and is expressed in its self-image, inner workings, interactions with the outside world, and future expectations.
+Organizational culture, also called corporate culture or company culture, by definition, includes an organization’s expectations, experiences, philosophy, and values that hold it together, and is expressed in its self-image, inner workings, interactions with the outside world, and future expectations.
 It is based on shared attitudes, beliefs, customs, and written and unwritten rules that have been developed over time and are considered valid.

 Do not forget your people: they are the core of your company’s culture.
 No matter how great does your organizational culture look like “on paper” if you do not choose your employees wisely even the best-written blogs cannot do much for your company.